jillmpla/bootstraplogtemplate/README.md

 # Bootstrap Log Template
-A simple, customizable Bootstrap log template for classes or projects.
+A responsive, customizable Bootstrap log template for classes or projects.

 <a href="http://jillpla.com/bootstraplogtemplate/" target="_blank">Live Preview</a>